blazed-labs/blazed-city/STANDARD.md

 ## Systems
 A System is like a Item, its a group of methods which act in an isolated state manner.
 But unlike an item, a system contains many items.
 For example, we might use a "System" to implement the functionality of a "Vehicle".
 Thus, we can combine all methods (or method calls/references), variables, and/or items.

+## Bank
+A bank is a centralized control agent which oversees various financial exchanges, holdings, and securities.
+A bank is certified by its outlying Town, City, and World.